7 Tips to Quickly Heal Damaged Nails After Acrylic Or Gel

 Collagen – is one of the most important proteins and it has also been shown to help improve nail growth.
 Citation.

-If you are suffering from any chronic illness, pregnant, or taking other meds then I highly recommend checking with your doctor before taking any type of supplement.
+If you are suffering from any chronic illness, are pregnant, or taking other meds then I highly recommend checking with your doctor before taking any type of supplement.

 Now if you are healthy with no issues then I recommend Olly Hair, Skin, and Nail Supplement.
 It is jam-packed with everything you need to help heal and grow strong healthy nails.